efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

     10

-Each Node as a key to identify then, which can be handy in some context and make sens when the node is built from a ``Device`` or a ``Interface``.
+Each Node as a key to identify them, which can be handy in some context and make sens when the node is built from a ``Device`` or a ``Interface``.
 If not given a unique key is build.